TrevorBrandtIT/osticket-prereqs/README.md

 <img src="https://imgur.com/Pygrq5W.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
 Once there, download and install MySQL 5.5.62.
 Click through the initial two prompts and then select Typical-> Install ->Finish.
-Then the configuration wizard should show on screen from there, click through the first prompt and then select "Standard Configuration".
+Then the configuration wizard will display on screen from there, click through the first prompt and then select "Standard Configuration".
 Then set a password, click through the remaining prompts, and click execute.
 Finally, click finish to close the configuration wizard.
 </p>

 <p>